 About Me

 Hi there!
 My name is Joël Kai Lenz, and I want to welcome you to my blog.
-As you might have guessed from the title, I like to talk about Bitcoin, fintech, and decentralized protocols.
+As you might have guessed from the title, I enjoy discussing Bitcoin, FinTech, AI, and life in general.

-I used to be a journalist but eventually turned into a content writer.
-Since December 2023, I have been the press spokesperson and public face for Relai, the number one Bitcoin app in Europe.
+I used to be a journalist, but eventually turned into a content writer and media consultant.
+Since December 2023, I have been the Head of Communications and public face for Relai, the number one Bitcoin app in Europe.

 How did I get here?

 I was always interested in technology and finance.
-Some of my family members have already worked in finance.
+Some of my family members have already worked in the finance industry.
 Although they were successful, the traditional finance path seemed dull.
 Technology just seemed more interesting.

 Granted, this was in 2012, arguably the height of the smartphone revolution and the beginning of many web applications.
 Besides school, I was curious and taught myself the basics of web development.